strikerh/ngx-workflow-designer/README.lib.md

 };
 ```

+2) Use the component

-2) Route to the component:
+Option A — Route to the component:

 ```ts
 export const routes = [